BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/CONVERSION_NOTES.md

 ## Metric-deviation bugs

-*(none yet — VFA fermentation, AD-biogas, VFA-AD, digestate handling, preprocessing, and pressate-biostimulant subsystems converted with zero baseline deviation, confirmed by `tests.py`'s full 20-test suite matching pre-conversion output exactly, `rtol=1e-6`.
-Two substantive discrepancies were found in the preprocessing subsystem and deliberately NOT fixed — see the "Preprocessing" entry below under Citation-accuracy issues; fixing either would change simulation output, out of scope for a conversion pass.
-One functional fix was made in the pressate-biostimulant subsystem (`BiostimulantEvaporator`'s missing `add_OPEX` wiring) — not logged as a metric-deviation bug because the unit carries zero test coverage and is never actually simulated by any code path in this codebase, so the fix changed no measured output; see the "Pressate-biostimulant" entry below.)*
+All 7 subsystems converted so far (VFA fermentation, AD-biogas, VFA-AD, digestate handling, preprocessing, pressate-biostimulant, pretreatment units) preserve `tests.py`'s full 20-test suite exactly, `rtol=1e-6` — zero conversion-caused deviation.
+Two substantive discrepancies were found in the preprocessing subsystem and deliberately NOT fixed (see "Preprocessing" under Citation-accuracy issues below; fixing either would change simulation output).
+One functional fix was made in the pressate-biostimulant subsystem (`BiostimulantEvaporator`'s missing `add_OPEX` wiring) but not logged here since that unit carries zero test coverage and is never actually simulated, so the fix changed no measured output — see "Pressate-biostimulant" below.

+One **real, verified, currently-live bug** was found in the pretreatment units subsystem and deliberately NOT fixed, since fixing it changes simulated output:

+### `EnzymaticPretreatment`/`PeroxidePretreatment` — maintenance OPEX never reaches the TEA

+`_cost()` in both units computes `annual_maintenance =
+maintenance_frac_of_capex_per_yr * capex_usd` and stores it in
+`design_results`, but — unlike every other capex-dependent-maintenance unit in this codebase (`HeatingPretreatment`, `PressateConcentrator`, `BiogasUpgrading`, `H2SRemoval`'s reagent cost) — never assigns it to `self.add_OPEX`.
+Since `capex_usd` is genuinely nonzero at these units' one real call site (`assumptions.yaml`: `enzymatic.capex_usd: 7,280,000`, `peroxide.capex_usd: 1,000,000`), this silently omits real maintenance cost from VOC/MSP for every pretreatment case that includes an enzymatic or peroxide stage — `enzymatic`, `peroxide`, `combined_PE`, `combined_PTE` (everything except `press_mill_only`, which has no pretreatment stage at all).

+**Verified as real** (not a dead-code false alarm like the digestate/ pressate findings): these exact cases are pinned by exact-value assertions in `tests.py` — `test_ad_tea_final_combined_pe_near_zero` (combined_PE) and `test_ad_feed_tea_build_case`'s `"enzymatic"` case — both currently passing against the buggy (maintenance-omitting) behavior.

+**Deliberately NOT fixed.** This conversion's mandate is to preserve simulated output exactly, not re-model it — fixing this would increase VOC (and thus MSP) for 4 of the 5 pretreatment cases, breaking both pinned tests by design (the fix is exactly what would make them fail).
+If this is ever fixed, it needs: explicit user sign-off (since it changes reported economics, not just internal code structure), a `tests.py` baseline recapture for every test that touches enzymatic/peroxide/combined_PE/ combined_PTE cases, and ideally a check for the same gap elsewhere in the codebase (only `HeatingPretreatment` was confirmed clean in this conversion; units outside the 7 subsystems converted so far have not been checked for this specific pattern).

 ---